Holiday Break: "The Grim Reaper" - Nate Boone Craft

 Man, I boom.

-let's get all the dope and the money you got around because we know where some is high as five
+Let's get all the dope and the money you got around here, because we know where some of his highest fights at.
+We got all that shit together, took it down to my mama's basement.

 Boone had just killed his first individual, at just 10 years old, by shooting him.

-Once Charlie was dead, Boone and Germ then spent the next two hours going through his house and robbing him of all the drugs and money that he had.
+Once Charlie was dead, Boone and Jerm then spent the next two hours going through his house and robbing him of all the drugs and money that he had.

 They then took the stash they had recovered, hid it in Boone's basement, and returned to Charlie's house to dispose of his dead body.